RequestNetwork/requestNetwork/packages/advanced-logic/specs/payment-network-erc20-fee-proxy-contract-0.1.0.md

 - The extension state with the id "pn-erc20-fee-proxy-contract" exists
 - The signer is the `payee`
 - The extension property `feeAddress` is undefined
+- The extension property `feeAmount` is undefined or represents an integer greater or equal than zero

 ##### Warnings